Sakshi-2508/Dropify-Website-UI/README.md

 - Replace the links to demo, screenshots, and GitHub profiles with your actual content.
 - Add a live demo link if applicable.
 - Feel free to tweak sections to reflect additional features you might want to highlight.

-This README will help give visitors a clear understanding of your project, its purpose, and how to use or contribute to it.